Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.0.1 =
+* Fixes the issues for people upgrading from an older version

 = 3.0 =
 * Settings page redesigned